-Subsection (b) requires that the satisfaction agent must give a notification under subsection (a), by a method authorized by Section 103 that provides proof of receipt, to the secured creditor's address for notification for payoff statement requests.
+Subsection (b) requires that the satisfaction agent must give a notification under subsection (a) by certified mail, return receipt requested, to the secured creditor's address for notification for payoff statement requests.
 This requirement serves two important purposes.
-First, receiving the notification by a method that provides proof of receipt (such as Federal Express or certified mail, return receipt requested) helps to alert the secured creditor's administrative staff as to the potential legal significance of the notification - i.e., the possibility that a third party may release the creditor's lien if the creditor fails to respond promptly.
-This warning facilitates the secured creditor's ability to respond promptly to the notification.
-Second, this requirement provides the satisfaction agent with demonstrable evidence of the satisfaction agent's efforts to notify the secured creditor.
+First, receiving the notification by certified mail alerts the secured creditor's administrative staff as to the potential legal significance of the notification - the possibility that a third party may release the creditor's lien if the creditor fails to respond promptly.
+This certified mail warning facilitates the secured creditor's ability to respond promptly to the notification.
+Second, this requirement provides the satisfaction agent with demonstrable evidence of the satisfaction agent's attempt to notify the secured creditor.

 2. Notification to secured creditor: relation to Section 203.
-Section 203(c) provides that if the secured creditor has not submitted for recording a satisfaction within 30 days of receiving full payment or performance of the secured obligation, the landowner may give the secured creditor notification of this failure - thereby triggering a 30-day grace period within which the secured creditor may submit a satisfaction for recording without incurring liability for statutory damages and attorney's fees.
-The notification required by Section 302 serves a different function - to alert the secured creditor to the possibility that a third party may release its security interest
+Section 203(b) provides that if the secured creditor has not submitted for recording a satisfaction within 30 days of receiving full payment or performance of the secured obligation, the landowner may give the secured creditor notification of this failure - thereby triggering a 30-day grace period within which the secured creditor may submit a satisfaction for recording without incurring liability for statutory damages and attorney's fees.
+The notification required by Section 302 serves a different function - to alert the secured creditor to the possibility that a third party may release its security interest.
+Accordingly, the landowner may not use the same notification to satisfy both sections.